• Skip to primary navigation

 Lipton Tea Time Moms' Brunch

-I hope you found these party tips helpful, and I hope this gives you the nudge to remember to gather your group of girlfriends for a tea, brunch, lunch, happy hour, or weekend hike!
-This was the nudge we needed to jumpstart our monthly lunches again, and we already have our research group lunch scheduled for this month.
+I hope you found these party tips helpful!
+And, I hope this gives you the nudge to gather your girlfriends for a tea, brunch, lunch, happy hour, or weekend hike!
+This was the nudge our group needed to jumpstart our monthly lunches again.
+We already have our research group lunch scheduled for this month!

 So cheers to good friends!